Skip to main content

 In the future, when humans travel to Mars, the time delay for a signal to return to Earth can be up to 20 minutes.
 A Mars astronaut cannot ask Houston what time it is—by the time the answer arrives, it's already old news.

 By establishing LTC, humanity is creating the framework for independent timekeeping zones across the solar system.
-Just as iTime.live synchronizes your browser to atomic clocks in Germany or Colorado, future devices will synchronize to lunar or martian Stratum-0 servers.
+Just as iTime.live checks your browser against network time, future devices will synchronize to lunar or martian Stratum-0 servers.

 Will Your Watch Have a Moon Dial?